GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module4/README.md

     Pkg.add("IJulia")
     ```

 4. You are done.
-Now when you created a new jupyter notebook, you will have the option of creating a Julia notebook.
+Now when you create a new jupyter notebook, you will have the option of creating a Julia notebook.

 -----------------------------------------------------------------------------------------------------------------